-What exactly is a VMS and how does it underpin contingent workforce management?
+What exactly is a Vendor Management System (VMS) and how does it help contingent workforce management?

 For businesses looking to improve how they manage their contingent workforce program, a key component is the implementation of Vendor Management technology (VMS).